KKanghh/OS_1/README.md

 #### Keep the command history (50 pts)
 - It would be awesome if the shell remembers all your past commands and allows to run some easily, isn't it?
 So, the instructor initially designed the framework to support the nice feature, but could not finish by the deadline.
 Your task is to complete this feature.

 - When the framework receives a line of command, it invokes `keep_in_history()` before processing the command.
 Complete the function to maintain the command history.
 You must use `struct list_head history` to keep the history.
+(Updated March 22, 5pm) Do not access `prev` and `next` of `struct list_head` directly as of PA0.

+- (Updated March 22, 5pm) Your implementation should be able to hold unlimited history entries.
+Also, each command can be up to *some* size limit, which should be considered during allocating the buffer for command strings.

 - When the user enters `history` in the prompt, print out the history of commands in the following format.
 Note that `history` will be a built-in command since the shell needs to process this command by itself.